A HISTORY OF WOMEN'S JOBS

-In the Middle Ages it was not unusual for middle class women to run their own businesses.
+In the Middle Ages some middle class women ran their own business.
 In England the mystic Margery Kempe ran a brewery and later a horse mill, using horses to grind corn.
-Women married to craftsmen often learned their husband's trade and carried it on if their husband died.
+Meanwhile a famous woman doctor called Trota of Salerno lived about 1100.
+She wrote about women's diseases.

 Famous women of the Middle Ages

 In the 16th and 17th centuries the professions (teacher, lawyer, doctor) were closed to women.
-However some women had jobs.
+However, some women had jobs.
 Some of them worked spinning cloth.
-Women were also tailoresses, milliners, dyers, shoemakers and embroiderers.
+Women were also milliners, dyers, and embroiderers.
 There were also washerwomen.
 Some women worked in food preparation such as brewers, bakers or confectioners.
 Women also sold foodstuffs in the streets.
-A very common job for women was domestic servant.
+A very common job for women was a domestic servant.
 Other women were midwives.

 The housewife was also supposed to have some knowledge of medicine and be able to treat her family's illnesses.
 If she could not they would go to a wise woman.
 Only the wealthy could afford a doctor.

-Poor and middle class wives were kept very busy but rich women were not idle either.
+Poor and middle class wives were kept busy but rich women were not idle either.
 In a big house they had to organize and supervise the servants.
 Also if her husband was away the woman usually ran the estate.
 Very often a merchant's wife did his accounts and if was travelling she looked after the business.
-Often when a merchant wrote his will he left his business to his wife - because she would be able to run it.

 Famous women of the 16th century